Skip to main content

 In this example, we define two queries: allLists and todosByList.
 The allLists query retrieves all documents with a type property of 'list', while the todosByList query retrieves all documents with a type property of 'todo' and a listId property, for a specific list.

-One of the advantages of using the db.query(mapFn, params) method is the ability to normalize your data for querying.
+One of the advantages of using the ledger.query(mapFn, params) method is the ability to normalize your data for querying.
 This allows you to handle data variety and schema drift by normalizing any data to the desired query.
 For example, you could normalize data to lowercase or remove special characters before querying.

 With the ability to define custom queries for any JSON data, you can handle data of any variety, making Fireproof an ideal solution for applications with complex data requirements.